Peng Qi: Campaigns and death

-Peng Qi is appointed as one of the leaders of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Peng Qi is appointed as a Tiger Cub Patrol Commander of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the attack on Changzhou in the campaign against Fang La, Peng Qi and Han Tao encounter Gao Keli and Zhang Jinren.
-After Han is killed by the Gao Keli, Peng is determined on revenge but is fatally stabbed at his side by Zhang Jinren.
+During the final campaign against Fang La's rebel forces, Peng Qi and Han Tao are assigned to attack Changzhou, where they face the enemy warriors Gao Keli and Zhang Jinren.
+After Han Tao is killed by Zhang Jinren, Peng Qi attempts to avenge his fallen comrade but gets fatally speared in the side by Zhang Jinren.